Fulbright Visiting Scholar Program

 Candidates may apply for one of the following two subcategories of the Fulbright Visiting Scholar application.
 No additional application is needed; however, the candidate should specify their interest in the statement of purpose.

 Subcomponent 1: Fulbright Distinguished Scholars or Professionals

 Candidates holding leadership positions within universities, government agencies, cultural institutions, or non-profit organizations, are eligible to apply for special project grants as short as three months.
 Distinguished Scholars may propose performing one or a combination of the following functions in the United States:

-- Present lectures on a regular or consult with officials at institutions of higher learning;
+- Present lectures on a regular schedule or consult with officials at institutions of higher learning;

 - Help to plan and participate in approved seminars or workshops

 - Take part in other academic or cultural programs sponsored by educational institutions or cooperating agencies in the United States.